List of the Experimental Features

 Introduction

-Starting from the RR v2023.3.4 release, we have introduced a new feature called Experimental Features.
-This feature allows you to try out new features that are not yet ready for production use.
+Starting with RR v2023.3.4, we introduced a new capability called Experimental Features.
+This allows you to try out features that are not yet ready for production use.

 How to enable experimental features

-To enable experimental features, you need to run RR with the -e (--enable-experimental) flag.
+To enable experimental features, run RR with the -e (--enable-experimental) flag.
 For example:

 ./rr serve -e